davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

     - Datadog, splunk, mongoDB, new relic
   - HTTP Endpoints
     - For when a service is not supported.
-- Firehose can use Lamda functions if data transformation is needed
+- Firehose can use Lambda functions if data transformation is needed
 - Option available to write all or failed data into an S3 bucket for a backup.

 ### Features